Guides

 Not always.
 Controller support helps, but text, settings, performance, and UI scale still matter.

-Should I trust old Deck reports after 1.0?
+Should I trust old Deck reports?

 Sources